“Venice, it’s temples and palaces did seem like fabrics of enchantment piled to heaven.”

 Venice now boasts of another beautiful hostel called We Crocifieri

-Built inside a renovated 12th century monastery, this hostel features stunning functional design in the Cannaregio district of Venice.
+Built inside a renovated 12th century monastery, features stunning functional design in the Cannaregio district of Venice.
 You can enjoy a drink in the spacious courtyard, in the hostel’s gorgeous bar, or venture out from the water taxi station located just two minutes away.

 2) Al Ponte Mocenigo